Author has written 27 stories for Harry Potter, StarTrek: The Next Generation, and Avengers.

 Stories will be slow to come out for some time to come.
 Writing only happens when I have time and I'm not paid for this.

-Star Trek 2: This next installment is generally planned and outlined, but little of it is written yet.
+Star Trek 2: This next installment is generally planned, but little of it is written yet.

 A General Harry story: I have a fun idea for 5th year that I'm playing with when I feel like it.